CeeLo Green Is Thomas Callaway

 CeeLo Green Is Thomas Callaway is the sixth solo studio album by American singer CeeLo Green.
 It was released on June 26, 2020, via Easy Eye Sound and BMG Rights Management.
 Recording sessions took place at Easy Eye Sound Studios in Nashville, Tennessee.
 Production was handled by Dan Auerbach.
-It is his new project in nearly 5 years since 2015's Heart Blanche (2015).
+It was his first project in nearly 5 years since Heart Blanche (2015).